Coolcate Logo

 No. 12 – Casinos do not provide their own air supply to gaming floors

-This one is quite comical.
+bizarre casino factsFile this one under bizarre casino facts.
 One of the myths about casinos is that they pump oxygen into the gaming areas to keep gamblers alert and prevent them from going outside when it gets a bit too stuffy.
 For starters, it would be a fire hazard if it were true and also against the law.
 Air-con is fine but treating the casino as if it were a deep-sea diving excursion is not!

 No. 11 – The first ever casino license was given to a female

 Even though women were repressed from a series of male-dominated activities throughout the ages, gambling allowed a lot more leniency.
 In 1920 the first license was issued to a lady called Mayme Stocker, who owned the Northern Club in Las Vegas, Nevada.
-At the time only a handful of games were offered at the casino which included stud poker, draw poker, lowball poker, 500 and bridge.
+At the time casinos offered only a handful of games.
+These included stud poker, draw poker, lowball poker, 500 and bridge.

 No. 10 – Slot machines make casinos the most money